Multivariate Dynamic Mediation Analysis under a Reinforcement Learning Framework: Evaluation of Individual Mediation Effect

 \subsection{Individual mediation effect in a finite-horizon setting}

 We next derive the expression of the individual mediation effect through the intermediate quantities in \eqref{eq:intermediate} under the finite-horizon setting.

-We sketch the key ideas of the derivation here, and relegate a more detailed derivation to the Appendix.
+We first sketch the key ideas of the derivation here, and relegate more details to the Supplementary Appendix.
 By Definition~\ref{def:finite}, the individual mediation effect of the $j$th mediator across $t$ stages, $j = 1, \ldots, d$, $t = 1, \ldots, T$, can be expressed as

 Because all the treatments $(A_1,\ldots,A_t)$ are randomly assigned, and thus are independent of each other and all other covariates, similar to \eqref{eqn:theta-decomp2}, we have,

 Then, similar to \eqref{eqn:recursive-A1}, \eqref{eqn:recursive-A2}, and \eqref{eqn:recursive-M2}, we obtain the following recursive relations that help reduce the number of mediators being intervened upon.
 That is, for any $s = 1, \ldots, t-1$,